Jordan-Demske/Project-Alpha/git-cli-tips.md

 OK, so you have a branch called `my-feature-branch` and you're ready to bring it in to `main` for the whole team.
 Here's what to do.

 First, close the editor.
-If you change branches while Godot Engine is open, you're more likely to have a bad time.
+If you change branches while _Editing Tools_ is open, you're more likely to have a bad time.

 Then, update `main` to get any changes that have happened there since you started working on your feature branch.
 Do that like this:
 - Switch branches: `git checkout main`